The Sims 4 Cats and Dogs Download Free PC Game Full Version - Code List

 About This Game

-Create excellent—or imperfect—pets on your Sims, from fierce guard canines to harmful kittens to trusty horses and extra as you identify not solely how your Sims’ pets look however their persona traits as properly.
-With a wide range of new actions and social interactions, take management of those pets and expertise the world from their perspective.
+Create excellent—or imperfect—pets in your Sims, from fierce guard canine to damaging kittens to trusty horses and extra as you establish not solely how your Sims’ pets look however their persona traits as effectively.
+With quite a lot of new actions and social interactions, take management of those pets and expertise the world from their perspective.
 Give your Sims a brand new member of their family and uncover all-new methods to play with life!

 Title: The Sims™ 3 Pets